Lincoln Considering Minimum Wage Increase, Critics Warn It Will Harm Competitiveness

 (Picture courtesy of the City of Lincoln)

 The Lincoln City Council is preparing to decide whether to increase the minimum wage in the city.
-Lincoln City Councilman James Michael Bowers introduced an ordinance that will be heard by the city at its next meeting on Friday.
+Lincoln City Councilman James Michael Bowers introduced an ordinance that will be heard by the city at its next meeting on Monday.

 “Lincoln voters were clear, and they spoke with strength across every part of this city.
 This ordinance merely keeps that decision intact,” Bowers said in a statement Thursday.
 “When voters set a standard so overwhelmingly, it should not be changed after the fact.”